 1. Explore the Architectural Whimsy of Palazzo Berri-Meregalli

 A true fever dream of a building, this early 20th-century palazzo by Giulio Ulisse Arata combines Gothic, Renaissance, and Liberty (Art Nouveau) styles—punctuated by sculpted beasts and grotesques.
-Tucked away in a residential area, it’s one of our favorite stops for design lovers or anyone craving the unexpected.
+Tucked away in a residential area, it’s one of our favorite stops for design lovers or anyone craving the unexpected.2.
+Step into the Past at Albergo Diurno Venezia

 Beneath Piazza Oberdan lies a time capsule from 1926: Milan’s former public spa and beauty center.
 Think hot baths, manicures, barbershops, and Art Deco galore.
 Though no longer in service, the space is lovingly preserved and open for monthly tours and art exhibitions.
-It’s a fascinating look at everyday life in Milan’s
+It’s a fascinating look at everyday life in Milan’s dolce vita era.3.
+Discover a Renaissance Optical Illusion at San Satiro

 At first glance, the church of Santa Maria presso San Satiro may appear unassuming.
 But step inside, and you’ll encounter a Renaissance masterstroke: Bramante’s stunning trompe l’oeil apse.
 With just 97 centimeters of depth, he created the illusion of a soaring sanctuary.
-For full effect, enter from Via Torino and pause in awe.
+For full effect, enter from Via Torino and pause in awe.4.
+View the Italian Masters in a Former Apartment

 Once the home of art patrons Antonio Boschi and Marieda Di Stefano, this apartment-turned-museum houses over 300 works by Italian masters of the 20th century—Morandi, Sironi, Fontana, and more.
 Casa Museo Boschi Di Stefano is tucked in a residential building, making the experience feel like stepping into a Milanese collector’s home frozen in time.
 Entry is free, but consider booking your visit ahead of time on the website to help avoid wait times.